amirkx/af-detection-deep-learning-augmentation/readme.md

 # Short summary & Block diagram
 This repo is the accompanied by the paper --------.
-In this project, we tried to convert a 1-D image to a 2-D image and then use a form of GANs to augment the data.
+In this project, we tried to convert a 1-D image to a 2-D image and then use a form of GAN to augment the data.
 The block diagram below depicts the big picture of what we have done.
 For more details, check out our paper.

 ![Block diagram](/figures/block-diagram.png)